Hawk 1968 Indy car-by-car histories

 Driven by: Mario Andretti.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 10 recorded races.

 A second 1968 Hawk built for Mario Andretti to use in road racing events in 1968.
 This is presumably the car used by Andretti at Mosport Park, Continental Divide, Indianapolis Raceway Park, Mont-Tremblant and Riverside during 1968.
 Became part of the STP team for 1969, and likely to have been Andretti's #64 backup car at the 1969 Indy 500.
 Probably used at Langhorne in June, then likely to be the road racing car again used at Continental Divide and Indianapolis Raceway Park.
 After the oval racing sister car was wrecked at Dover Downs in August, the road racing car was used on oval tracks as well, and was raced by Andretti at Brainerd, Trenton, Seattle, Phoenix and Riverside.
 Retained for 1970 and used by Andretti at the beginning of the season, then by Follmer at the 1970 Indy 500, although it was reported at the time to be Andretti's 1969 Indy 500 car.
-Also raced by STP's No 2 driver Steve Krisiloff at Trenton in October, at Phoenix in November, and at Trenton again in April 1971, where he wrecked it.
+Later in the season, Andretti drove it at Langhorne and at Michigan, where he crashed.
+Repaired and raced by Andretti at Milwaukee in August, by Follmer at Ontario, then by STP's No 2 driver Steve Krisiloff at Trenton in October, at Phoenix in November, and at Trenton again in April 1971, where he crashed it.
 The car was repaired for exhibition purposes and was later acquired by the Indianapolis Motor Speedway Museum, where it is displayed as a replica of Andretti Indy 500 winner.
 Still in the IMS Museum in September 2021.